nishkohli96/rhf-mui-components/apps/rhf-mui-docs/docs/examples/index.md

+---
+title: Examples
+description: Details on the examples included in this package, showcasing different variations of each component through interactive forms that display the full form state (values and errors).
+Each example also includes a link to the source code for reference.
+---

 import DocCardList from '@theme/DocCardList';

 # Examples

-This section has various examples of all the form components that are available in the package.
-The different variations of each component have been presented to the reader in an interactive form which shows the complete form state, ie., values and errors during user input.
+This section provides examples of all form components available in the package.
+The variations of each component are showcased in an interactive form, displaying the complete form state, including values and errors during user input.

-We also have covered form validation using libraries like [joi](https://www.npmjs.com/package/joi), [yup](https://www.npmjs.com/package/yup), [class-validator](https://www.npmjs.com/package/class-validator) etc. which is possible in [react-hook-form](https://react-hook-form.com/) using [@hookform/resolvers](https://www.npmjs.com/package/@hookform/resolvers) package.
-Each example will also have link to the source code, which can be viewed in the Github repository.
+We've also covered form validation using libraries like [joi](https://www.npmjs.com/package/joi), [yup](https://www.npmjs.com/package/yup), [class-validator](https://www.npmjs.com/package/class-validator) which can be integrated with [react-hook-form](https://react-hook-form.com/) through the [@hookform/resolvers](https://www.npmjs.com/package/@hookform/resolvers) package.
+Each example includes a link to the source code, available in the GitHub repository.

 <DocCardList />